Continent-continent collisional tectonics: final closure

 - GeodynAlps: website focused on tectonics of the Alps - http://www.geodynalps.org/ .

 NASA Visible Earth Image of the Alps, displaying the topography of the Alpine orogeny.
 Note how the mountain belt is curved (forming an orocline) especially at its west end.
+North of Lake Geneva one can see the ridges of the Jura fold and thrust belt.
 Also note the distinctive flattish area to the south, which is in part an active sedimentary basin.
+Also note the depression, the Rhine graben in the European foreland.
 Image source: http://visibleearth.nasa.gov/view.php?id=62563 .

 - includes Tibetan plateau.

 - is this orogen typical?
 Is any orogen typical?

 Mountains have roots.
 The principle of isostasy is that the the crust is 'floating', and orogenic scale topography is supported by a root below, which requires crustal thickening.